-Freelance food, drink and travel writer, single parent Theodora Sutcliffe has been living the life nomadic with her son, Zac, since January 2010.
+Freelance food, drink and travel writer, founder of EscapeArtistes, and single parent Theodora Sutcliffe has been living the life nomadic with her son, Zac, since January 2010.
 Among other adventures and mishaps, they’ve dived an undersea volcano, trekked for days in remote jungle to meet nomadic hunter-gatherers, taken themselves down the Mekong in a leaky skiff, driven 3000 miles across Indonesia on a motorbike, and walked away from a car crash in an Egyptian oasis.
 Please enjoy this week-in-the-life of Theodora and Zac, (accidentally) in Nepal for Christmas!

 Day 1: Thursday